vuejs/docs/src/api/options-state.md

   The `watch` option expects an object where keys are the reactive component instance properties to watch (e.g. properties declared via `data` or `computed`) — and values are the corresponding callbacks.
 The callback receives the new value and the old value of the watched source.

-  In addition to a root-level property, The key can also be a simple dot-delimited path, e.g. `a.b.c`.
+  In addition to a root-level property, the key can also be a simple dot-delimited path, e.g. `a.b.c`.
 Note that this usage does **not** support complex expressions - only dot-delimited paths are supported.
 If you need to watch complex data sources, use the imperative [`$watch()`](/api/component-instance.html#watch) API instead.

   The value can also be a string of a method name (declared via `methods`), or an object that contains additional options.
 When using the object syntax, the callback should be declared under the `handler` field.
 Additional options include: